ShimonMoldawskiy/pairing-system/README.md

 # Lava Network Provider Pairing System

 ## Overview
-This Go module implements the provider pairing logic for the PRC Gateway Network.
+This Go module implements the provider pairing logic for the Lava Network.
 It takes a list of providers and a consumer policy, filters out incompatible providers, scores the remaining ones, and returns the top 5 best-matching providers based on multiple criteria.

 ## Design Decisions

 ### Two-Pass Architecture
-- **First Pass (Filtering)**: Applies filters concurrently to exclude invalid providers and collects normalization metrics (max/min stake, max features count).
+- **First Pass (Filtering)**: Applies filters concurrently to exclude invalid providers and collects normalization metrics (max/min stake, max features count) in scoring context.
 - **Second Pass (Scoring)**: Computes normalized scores concurrently using previously gathered metrics.
+The context cannot be passed directly without updating the signatures of the API functions, so it is passed via per-goroutine map.

 ### Concurrency
 - Limits the number of concurrent goroutines via `maxConcurrency` parameter.